Bofan/GrubhugYelpWatcher/README.md

 # [INCOMPLETE] Grubhub-Yelp Watcher
-A simple Python script that can detect changes in a listed Yelp phone number.
+A Python script that can detect changes in a listed Yelp phone number.

 ...